EdwinVW/dapr-traffic-control/README.md

 ![Dapr setup](img/dapr-setup.png)

-1. For doing request/response type communication between the FineCollectionService and the VehicleRegistrationService, the **service invocation** building-block is used.
+1. For doing request/response type communication between the FineCollectionService and the VehicleRegistrationService, the **service invocation** building block is used.
-1. For sending speeding violations to the FineCollectionService, the **publish and subscribe** building-block is used.
+1. For sending speeding violations to the FineCollectionService, the **publish and subscribe** building block is used.
 RabbitMQ is used as message broker.
-1. For storing the state of a vehicle, the **state management** building-block is used.
+1. For storing the state of a vehicle, the **state management** building block is used.
 Redis is used as state store.
 1. Fines are sent to the owner of a speeding vehicle by email.
 For sending the email, the Dapr SMTP **output binding** is used.
 1. The Dapr **input binding** for MQTT is used to send simulated car info to the TrafficControlService.
 Mosquitto is used as MQTT broker.
 1. The FineCollectionService needs credentials for connecting to the smtp server and a license-key for a fine calculator component.
 It uses the **secrets management** building block with the local file component to get the credentials and the license-key.
+1. The TrafficControlService has an alternative implementation based on Dapr **actors**.
+See [Run the application with actors](#run-the-application-with-dapr-actors) for instructions on how to run this.

-Here is the sequence diagram again, but now with all the Dapr building-blocks and components:
+Here is the sequence diagram again, but now with all the Dapr building blocks and components:

 ![Sequence diagram with Dapr building blocks](img/sequence-dapr.png)

-## Running the sample in Dapr self-hosted mode
+## Run the application in Dapr self-hosted mode

 In self-hosted mode everything will run on your local machine.
 To prevent port-collisions, all services listen on a different HTTP port.
 When running the services with Dapr, you need additional ports voor HTTP and gRPC communication with the sidecars.
 By default these ports are `3500` and `50001`.
 But to prevent confusion, you'll use totally different port numbers in the assignments.
 The services will use the following ports: